ClonyPDF home

 Uploading to a UAE e-Visa Portal

 Most UAE visa applications today are digital-first.
 You'll either upload the photo yourself through GDRFA Dubai's portal or ICP Smart Services, or send a compliant file to whoever is sponsoring your application.
 E-visa portals tend to be stricter than a typing-centre print counter: an upload that's a few kilobytes over the limit, or saved in the wrong colour mode, gets bounced before a human ever looks at it.
-The pixel dimensions and maximum file size quoted across different guides vary — anywhere from roughly 300 x 369 pixels up to over 1000 x 1300 pixels depending on the source — which is exactly the kind of detail that changes by portal and by update cycle.
+The pixel dimensions and maximum file size quoted across different guides vary — anywhere from roughly 300 x 369 pixels up to over 1000 x 1300 pixels depending on the source — which, as the pixel table above shows, is the same physical photo captured at different DPI settings.
 Use the specification shown on the actual upload screen as your final word, not a number from a blog post, including this one.

 Biometric Capture After Arrival